Gemma Bellincioni: Career

 Bellincioni was also the first soprano to perform the title role in another key verismo opera, Umberto Giordano's Fedora, on 17 November 1898.
 (Her tenor partner on this occasion was a promising young singer named Enrico Caruso.)
 Eight years later, she starred in the Italian premiere of Richard Strauss' Salome.
 She announced her retirement from the stage in 1911 to teach singing, but re-emerged in 1916 to play the lead female part in a silent-film version of Cavalleria Rusticana that was directed by Ugo Falena.

 As late as the early 1920s, she gave a few performances in The Netherlands, but her voice was said to be in a threadbare condition by this date.

 Bellincioni had written an instructional manual for singers which was published in Berlin in 1912 and an autobiography, Io e il palcoscenico, which was published in Milan in 1920.
 She spent her final years living in Naples, where she died at the age of 85, survived by a daughter.
 (Stagno, her de facto husband, had died 53 years earlier.)

 Bellincioni's voice can still be heard on CD reissues (most notably on the Marston label) of a few recordings which she made for the Gramophone & Typewriter Company and the Pathé firm in the early 1900s (decade).
 She was past her best when she made them and they disappoint artistically and musically; but they are considered to be of major historical interest because her career was so significant (see Scott cited below).

+Bellincioni also taught singing.
+One of her students was contralto Amy Ellerman.